nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Computer Science job seeker** : Student / Unemployed / Working adult seeking employment opportunities in the field of Computer Science
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------